 Describe the design or acquisition alternatives that you considered to achieve your project’s objectives.
 The property owner was unwilling to consider a conservation easement or partial sale, necessitating outright purchase.

 How have lessons learned from completed projects or monitoring studies informed your project?
 Properties protected by fee title acquisition or conservation easement have continued to support healthy salmonid habitat in the nearshore and riparian areas of the county and throughout the region.
+Maintaining flow to the Creek and securing an adequate passage beneath Point Lawrence Road have certainly contributed to on-going use of the Creek by salmonids.
+Acquisition of the parcel would complement these efforts.

 Describe the long-term stewardship and maintenance obligations for the project or acquired land.
 The property will likely be opened for pedestrian access.
-Trails will have to be maintained.
+Trails will have to be maintained, including a bridge over the Creek.
+The Land Bank will likely abandon some of the existing dirt/gravel roads and convert the remainder to rustic trails.
+This will greatly reduce the potential for sedimentation in the Creek.

 Context within the Local Recovery Plan.